JoFrhwld/FAVE/FAVE-extract/README.md

 You also need to edit your PATH variable to include a directory with sox.exe (for example: C:\Program Files (x86)\sox-14-4-1 ), a directory with the R executables (for example: C:\Program Files\R\R-2.15.3\bin\x64 ), and a directory with praatcon.exe.
 Directories in the Windows PATH are separated by semi-colons.

-Finally, when you run FAVE-extract, include windowsPC=T in your configuraton file.

 ## III.
 Usage ##

 Currently, extractFormants is set up so that it must be run from the main directory of the extractFormants package.
 To run extractFormants, three arguments are required:  the WAV file containing the speech data, the TextGrid file containing the alignments, and the name of an output file for the extracted formants.
 So, in the directory extractFormants/, type: